Back

 Interview process description:

-Individual interviews are scheduled with the Training Committee members, Training Director, and a current Intern.
-The interview format is a panel conducting a structured interview.
-The overall process may range from 45 minutes to an hour.
-Interviews will continue to be virtual only as the process has helped to ensure equity.
-Applicants are notified via email of their scheduled interview date.
+Individual interviews are scheduled with the Training Committee members, Training Director, and a current Psychology Intern.
+The interview format is a panel (Training Director, at least one Training Committee member and a current Psychology Intern) utilizing a structured interview.
+The overall process may range from 45 minutes to one hour.
+Interviews will continue to be virtual.
+Applicants chosen for an interview are notified via email and sent Zoom link invitation.
 After the interview, applicants can contact the intern present in the interview panel with any questions they may have about the internship program.
+They are also encouraged to reach out to the Training Director with any additional questions about the internship experience.

 How to obtain application info: Visit Website